johnrsibert/JonzPandemic/index.md

 ## So, how are we doing?

-Politicians are making great fusses about "Opening up ... ".
+Politicians made great fusses about "Opening up ... ".
 The vaccines seem effective and safe.
 The mood seems optimistic.
 Many of the graphs that I have been sharing show notable decreases in the number of cases per capita,
 [for example](https://johnrsibert.github.io/JonzPandemic/#new-york-city-prevalence).

-After more than 400 consecutive days of watching people die, being separated from family, not getting out much, and breathing through masks, it seems reasonable to ask if it was all worth it.
+After more than 400 consecutive days of watching people die, of being separated from family, of not getting out much, and of breathing through masks, it seems reasonable to ask if it was all worth it.

-##### Prevalence Histories Since April 2021 Compared
+#### Prevalence Histories Since April 2021 Compared

 ![Recent Prevalence Histories](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/prevalence_comp_TS_m.png)
 Per capita prevalence histories of the 30 largest US counties.